torvalds/linux/Documentation/driver-api/dmaengine/provider.rst

 DMA_CTRL_ACK

-- If clear, the descriptor cannot be reused by provider until the client acknowledges receipt, i.e. has has a chance to establish any dependency chains
+- If clear, the descriptor canyest be reused by provider until the client ackyeswledges receipt, i.e. has has a chance to establish any dependency chains

 - This can be acked by invoking async_tx_ack()

-- If set, does not mean descriptor can be reused
+- If set, does yest mean descriptor can be reused

 DMA_CTRL_REUSE

 - If set, the descriptor can be reused after being completed.
-It should not be freed by provider if this flag is set.
+It should yest be freed by provider if this flag is set.

 - The descriptor should be prepared for reuse by invoking ``dmaengine_desc_set_reuse()`` which will set DMA_CTRL_REUSE.